WEST and Sociology, Civics Certificate

 About the Program

-Civics Certificate in WEST and Sociology
+Civics Certificate in WEST & Sociology

-The Civics Certificate in WEST & Sociology advances critical thinking about race, class, gender, sexuality, disability, and other socio-cultural hierarchies by focusing on dynamic relationships between the U.S. Government and marginalized populations within American society.
-This certificate helps fulfill our vision that students develop and refine skills to shape a collective future in which equity and justice prevail by encouraging a broader understanding of citizenship, democracy, obligations, participation, protest, and social justice.
+The Civics Certificate in Women's & Ethnic Studies (WEST) and Sociology advances critical thinking about race, class, gender, sexuality, disability, and other sociocultural hierarchies by focusing on dynamic relationships between the U.S. Government and marginalized populations within American society.

-Program Focus of Study
+Focus of Study

 To earn this certificate, students must first complete one of these two required courses with a grade of 3.3 or better:

-• SOC 2010: Introduction to Political Sociology
+• SOC 2050: Introduction to Political Sociology

 • WEST 2100: WAP: Women and Protests